rjmacarthy/quintus/README.md

 ### Usage

-Here's an example of how you can use Quintus to build a chatbot that interacts with the OpenAI API:
+Here's an example of how you can use Quintus to build a chatbot that interacts with Zendesk and the OpenAI API:

 ```python
 from quintus import Quintus, LoaderType, Providers